Bond loans and rental grants

 - Eligibility for assistance can be tested using the online eligibility tool at qld.gov.au/housing/renting/bond-loan-eligibility

 - Pre-approved bond loans for people thinking about renting in the near future are also available online.
-Approved applicants will be provided with a pre-approval letter to demonstrate to their agent or lessor that they have the funds for the bond
+Approved applicants will be provided with a pre-approval letter to demonstrate to their property manager/owner that they have the funds for the bond

 - A rental grant is a one-off grant of 2 weeks rent to help meet some of the costs of moving into rental accommodation.
 A rental grant helps people experiencing a housing crisis.
 It does not have to be repaid